-- 8) Schedule J Guidelines for Use of Social Media & Digital Communications - 9) Schedule K Disconnecting from Work (does not apply to Part Time Firefighters) - (d) Provisions of these policies also govern elected officials.
-The policies and specific items that will apply are listed below: - 1) Section 5 Item #4 Payday - 2) Section 15 Members of Council - 3) Schedule B Workplace Discrimination Prevention - 4) Schedule C Workplace Violence and Harassment Prevention - 5) Schedule F Retirement and Service Recognition - 6) Schedule G Electronic Mail - 7) Schedule H Computer Use Policy - 8) Schedule J Guidelines for Use of Social Media & Digital Communications - (e) Provisions of these policies also govern citizen appointees.
-The policies and specific items that will apply are listed below: - 1) Schedule B Workplace Discrimination Prevention - 2) Schedule C Workplace Violence and Harassment Prevention - 3) Schedule J Guidelines for Use of Social Media & Digital Communications - (f) Provisions of these policies also govern volunteers.
-The policies and specific items that will apply are listed below: - 1) Schedule B Workplace Discrimination Prevention - 2) Schedule C Workplace Violence and Harassment Prevention - 3) Schedule H Computer Use Policy - 4) Schedule J Guidelines for Use of Social Media & Digital Communications - 2.
-In the event of a declared emergency under the Town's Emergency Plan and/or pandemic contingency plan, the obligations of the Emergency Plan shall prevail. - 3.
-Nothing contained in this Personnel Policy Manual shall relieve the Town or its' employees from complying with all applicable municipal by-laws, provincial and federal statutes, and regulations thereunder. - 4.
-The purpose of this Personnel Policy Manual is: - a. to provide employees with the knowledge of employment conditions; - b. to establish the basis for mutually satisfactory relations between the Town and its employees;
+Schedule C Workplace Violence and Harassment Prevention Schedule F Retirement and Service Recognition Formatted: Indent: Left: 0.94" Schedule G Electronic Mail Schedule H Computer Use Policy Schedule J Guidelines for Use of Social Media & Digital Communications Formatted: Indent: Left: 0.94" Schedule DK Disconnecting from Work (does not apply to Part Time Firefighters) Schedule G Electronic Data Security, Storage and Handling Policy Provisions of these policies also govern elected officials.
+The policies and specific items that will apply are listed below: 1.
+Section 5 Item #4 Payday Section 7 - Retirement - Councillor Recognition 2.
+Section 15 Members of Council Schedule B Workplace Discrimination Prevention 4.
+Schedule C Workplace Violence and Harassment Prevention 5.
+Schedule F Retirement and Service Recognition 6.
+Schedule G Electronic Mail 7.
+Schedule H Computer Use Policy Schedule J Guidelines for Use of Social Media & Digital Communications Schedule G Electronic Data Security, Storage and Handling Policy will apply are listed below: Schedule B Workplace Discrimination Prevention Schedule C Workplace Violence and Harassment Prevention - Schedule J Guidelines for Use of Social Media & Digital Communications Formatted: List Paragraph Provisions of these policies also govern volunteers.
+The policies and specific items that will apply are listed below: Schedule B Workplace Discrimination Prevention Schedule C Workplace Violence and Harassment Prevention In the event of a declared emergency under the Town's Emergency Plan and/or pandemic contingency plan, the obligations of the Emergency Plan shall prevail.
+3. Nothing contained in this Personnel Policy Manual shall relieve the Town or its' employees from complying with all applicable municipal by-laws, provincial and federal statutes, and regulations thereunder.
+4. The purpose of this Personnel Policy Manual is: to provide employees with the knowledge of employment conditions; to establish the basis for mutually satisfactory relations between the Town and its employees; Personnel Policy Manual - June September 2023 January 2024 6

-- c. to identify working conditions and remuneration; and - d. to provide the mechanism for the prompt and equitable disposition of complaints for all employees who are subject to the provisions of this Policy Manual. - 5.
-This Manual has been compiled for the purpose of promoting consistency in the administration of Personnel Policy throughout the Corporation of the Town of Halton Hills.
+- to identify working conditions and remuneration; and - to provide the mechanism for the prompt and equitable disposition of complaints for all employees who are subject to the provisions of this Policy Manual. - This Manual has been compiled for the purpose of promoting consistency in the administration of Personnel Policy throughout the Corporation of the Town of Halton Hills.